-Other signs and symptoms of incontinentia pigmenti can include hair loss (alopecia) affecting the scalp and other parts of the body, dental abnormalities (such as small teeth or few teeth), eye abnormalities that can lead to vision loss, and lined or pitted fingernails and toenails.
-Most people with incontinentia pigmenti have normal intelligence; however, this condition may affect the brain.
-Associated problems can include delayed development or intellectual disability, seizures, and other neurological problems.
+Other signs and symptoms of incontinentia pigmenti can include hair loss (alopecia) on the scalp and other parts of the body, dental abnormalities (such as small teeth or few teeth), and lined or pitted fingernails and toenails.
+The features of incontinentia pigmenti may be mild or gone by the time affected individuals reach adulthood.

-Incontinentia pigmenti is an uncommon disorder.
+Incontinentia pigmenti is estimated to affect 1.2 in 100,000 individuals worldwide.
 Between 900 and 1,200 affected individuals have been reported in the scientific literature.
-Most of these individuals are female, but several dozen males with incontinentia pigmenti have also been identified.
+Most of the individuals affected are female, but several dozen males with incontinentia pigmenti have also been identified.

-In males (who have only one X chromosome), most IKBKG mutations result in a total loss of the IKBKG protein.
+In males (who have only one X chromosome), most IKBKG variants result in a total loss of the IKBKG protein.
 A lack of this protein appears to be lethal early in development, so few males are born with incontinentia pigmenti.
-Affected males who survive may have an IKBKG mutation with relatively mild effects, an IKBKG mutation in only some of the body's cells (mosaicism), or an extra copy of the X chromosome in each cell.
+Affected males who survive may have an IKBKG variant with relatively mild effects, an IKBKG variant in only some of the body's cells (mosaicism), or an extra copy of the X chromosome in each cell.

-Some people with incontinentia pigmenti inherit an IKBKG mutation from one affected parent.
-Other cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
+Some people with incontinentia pigmenti inherit an IKBKG variant from one affected parent.
+Other cases result from new variants in the gene and occur in people with no history of the disorder in their family.